Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

 where $a^2=(V_0+Q_p)/V_1$.
 For ground-state transitions, $V_1$ is rewritten as

 It is important to note that Eq. (\ref{V_111}) is analytically derived under the ground-state \cite{Delion:2009jw}.
 For excited state transitions, the action integral in Eq. (\ref{Bsq}) is evaluated with the global quantum number $G$ adapted to their dominant oscillator shells, while retaining the same functional form of $V_1$.
 This ensures consistent treatment of centrifugal corrections across both ground and excited states within the harmonic oscillator approximation.

-The internal wave function amplitude at $r_B$ follows from HO solutions, which is
+Following the methodology of Delion \cite{Delion:2009jw} and to ensure full consistency within our harmonic oscillator framework for $l\neq0$ decays, we employ the three-dimensional isotropic harmonic oscillator radial wave function.
+For a state characterized by radial node number $n_r$ and orbital angular momentum $l$, the probability density at the barrier radius $r_{B}$ is proportional to